kexiZeroing/FE-Learning-notes/doc/mac-terminal.md

 ## Viewing `man` Pages
 `open x-man-page://ls` will open the `man` page in a new yellow Terminal window, so you can still see what you are actually doing while reading the man page.
 Since this window shows the entire man page, you can scroll and use Command-F in this window.
 This behavior can also be achieved by right clicking on a word in a Terminal window and choose 'Open man Page' from the context menu.

 For the normal `man` page, this special display mode is actually controlled by the command `less`.
-You can use `/word<return>` to search in document, `n` to find next occurrence of search term, `N` to find previous occurrence of search term. (`man ascii` quick access to ascii table)
+You can use `/word<return>` to search in document, `n` to find next occurrence of search term, `N` to find previous occurrence of search term. (e.g. `man ascii` quick access to ascii table, `man man` lists the sections of the manual pages)

 > - `cat` show the contents of file. use for relatively small files
 > - `head` show the first part of the file